kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 ### Q78
 A 46-year-old woman has long-standing varicose veins affecting both legs which have recently started to ache.
 Doppler examination shows no problem with the deep venous system.
 Varicosities are in the distribution of the long saphenous vein.
-#### Answer: D. Sapheno-femoral ligation - ?
+#### Answer: D. Sapheno-femoral ligation - TRUE
+- Superficial varicosities can be treated conservatively with support stockings but if increasingly symptomatic (or if patient wishes for cosmetic reasons) surgery is indicated.
+Long and short saphenous vein incompetences are treated by sapheno-femoral and sapheno-popliteal ligation respectively.
+Branch varicosities can be treated by stab avulsions.

 ### Q79
 A 69-year-old woman has a history of deep vein thrombosis affecting the right leg 20 years ago.
 She now presents with longstanding ulcers over the right gaiter region.
 ABPI of both legs = 0.8.
 She is treated with debridement and compression dressing, but review at 12 weeks shows no improvement.
-#### Answer: B. Elevation and NSAIDs - ?
+#### Answer: B. Elevation and NSAIDs - *FALSE* = E. Split-skin graft
+- Debridement and compression bandaging is the usual first-line treatment for venous ulcers, as long as the ABPI is greater than 0.5.
+Failure to heal after 12 weeks of this treatment is an indication for split-skin grafting, as are ulcers greater than 10 cm2 in size.

 ### Q80
 An 84-year-old woman with a long-standing venous ulcer of the left shin, treated with regular debridement and dressings, notices it is becoming increasingly tender.
 On examination the ulcer has a small amount of purulent, offensive discharge and there is surrounding cellulitis.
-#### Answer: G. Systemic antibiotics - ?
+#### Answer: G. Systemic antibiotics - TRUE
+- Infected ulcers should be managed by taking a swab for culture followed by regular cleaning and dressing – topical antibiotics should be avoided.
+Surrounding cellulitis, however, is an indication for intravenous antibiotics.

 ### Q81
-A 60-year-old woman with a 10-year history of varicose veins affecting both legs presents with an acute episode of painful thrombophlebitis.
+A 60-year-old woman with a 10-year history of varicose veins affecting both legs presents with an acute episode of painful *thrombophlebitis*.
-#### Answer: H. Topical antibiotics - ?
+#### Answer: H. Topical antibiotics - *FALSE* = B. Elevation and NSAIDs
+- Thrombophlebitis is best managed with elevation, NSAIDs and support stockings.

 Q82-85: Theme: Abdominal Signs